Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

     git clone git@github.com:Linuxfabrik/lib.git
     git clone git@github.com:Linuxfabrik/monitoring-plugins.git
-    cd monitoring-plugins

 Deliverables
 ------------

 * The plugin itself.
-* A nice 16x16 transparent PNG icon, for example based on font-awesome (not in Git, will be placed on https://download.linuxfabrik.ch).
+* A nice 16x16 transparent PNG icon, for example based on font-awesome (not in Git, will be put for download on https://download.linuxfabrik.ch).
 * README file explaining "How?" and Why?"
 * LICENSE file
-* if Windows: the compiled plugin as a zip (see `Compiling for Windows <#compiling-for-windows>`_;  not in Git, will be placed on https://download.linuxfabrik.ch).
+* if Windows: see `Compiling for Windows <#compiling-for-windows>`_
 * optional: ``test`` - the unittest file (see `Unit Tests <#unit-tests>`_)
 * optional: Grafana panel (see `Grafana Dashboards <#grafana-dashboards>`_)
 * optional: Icinga Director Basket Config